sorinboia/nginx-experience-aws/guide/6controller.md

 Now lets deploy the microgateway with the following configuration and don't forget to replace the IP address and API key of the controller:
+Please note: you need to replace the IP address and API key value of the controller in the bellow yaml.
 <pre>
 apiVersion: apps/v1
 kind: Deployment